|

 your building uses to be sure.
 Many people use our machines to test

-with thermal buoyancy (our oil based machine).
+smoke with thermal buoyancy (our Phantom machine).

 Do your smoke systems leave a residue?